Data Structures: Objects and Arrays

 // → {x: 0.3667, y: 1.966}

 If you’re not familiar with sines and cosines, don’t worry.
-I’ll explain them when they are used in this book, in Chapter 14.
+I’ll explain them when they are used in Chapter 14.

 The previous example used Math.random.
-This is a function that returns a new pseudorandom number between zero (inclusive) and one (exclusive) every time you call it:
+This is a function that returns a new pseudorandom number between 0 (inclusive) and 1 (exclusive) every time you call it:

 console.log(Math.random());